TheIndra55/ParkLeaks-API/README.md

 # ParkLeaks API

-The ParkLeaks API is used to interact between any application (including the official app) to interact with ParkLeaks.nl, the following repository contains the code powering the API.
+The ParkLeaks API is used to interact between any application (including the official app) with ParkLeaks.nl, the following repository contains the code powering the API.

 ## Dependencies
 - [gorilla/mux](https://github.com/gorilla/mux)